 Chehalem (‘Chuh-hay-lum’) is an American Indian word meaning “gentle land” or “valley of flowers.”
 This winery is owned by Harry Peterson- Nedry and Bill and Cathy Stoller.
 Peterson-Nedry has been growing grapes in Ribbon Ridge since 1980 and was the first to plant in this part of the Willamette Valley.

 Chehalem has three distinct estate vineyards, Ridgecrest (37 acres of own-rooted Pommard and Wädenswil planted in 1980; this vineyard is the first in the Ribbon Ridge appellation), Stoller, and Corral Creek (32 acres surrounding the winery).
 The total acres owned is 81.6.

 The Reserve Pinot Noir is chosen from select barrels, primarily from Ridgecrest Vineyard and is a textbook Williamette Valley Pinot treat.
 A blend of the three vineyards, "3-Vineyards Pinot Noir," is an excellent value-priced wine.
 A number of well-crafted white Alsatian varieties and an unoaked Chardonnay are produced as well.
 The signature Chardonnay, Ian's Reserve, is a vineyard designate from Stoller Vineyard.
 Production is 100% estate grown.

 The winemaker is Wynne Peterson-Nedry, Harry's daughter, who has worked at the winery since 1980.
 She obtained a degree in chemistry from Bryn Mawr College and a master's degree in enology and viticulture from UC Davis in 2008.
 She joined the winery in 2009 working side-by-side with her father and became the winemaker in 2012.
-Total production is 20,000 cases.
+Total production is 20,000 cases (45% Pinot Noir).
 The viticulturist is Chad Douglas.

 A tasting room is open at 106 S Center St., Newberg.
 New labels appeared in 2013, replacing the former abstract paint compositions with photographs taken in the vineyard.